 The company implemented the new product-costing framework effectively.
-Following are the major achievements:
+Following are the significant achievements:

-The company observed that the variance between actual material consumption and standard material consumption was ~10-15% (which was charged-off to the product material cost).
-Accordingly, an effective internal controls mechanism/ framework was put in place to plug the variance gap, which got reduced to ~2-5%.
+The company observed that the variance between actual and standard material consumption was ~10-15% (which was charged off to the product material cost).
+Accordingly, an adequate internal controls mechanism/ framework was implemented to plug the variance gap, which got reduced to ~2-5%.

-Duplicate bill of materials (BOMs) existing for different products were identified and subsequently revised/ refined by recalibrating BOMs.
+Duplicate bills of materials (BOMs) for different products were identified and subsequently revised/ refined by recalibrating BOMs.

-Earlier, material movements were not properly captured which resulted in reconciliation gaps at SKU-level with even unavoidable quantity loss at times (~2% of the total production).
-The new framework helped in traceability at SKU-level.
-Thereby, reducing quantity losses to ~0.1% of the total production.
+Earlier, material movements were not adequately captured, resulting in reconciliation gaps at the SKU level with even unavoidable quantity loss (~2% of the total production).
+The new framework helped in traceability at the SKU level.
+Thereby reducing quantity losses to ~0.1% of the total production.

 Earlier, there was no distinction between the material codes for products manufactured and traded.
-After the new product costing framework, the traceability at SKU-level became comparatively easier, resulting in efficient allocation of differential costs to manufactured and traded products.
+After the new product costing framework, the traceability at the SKU level became comparatively more straightforward, resulting in efficient allocation of differential costs to manufactured and traded products.

 Selling and distribution cost

-The new product costing framework enabled identification of the selling and distribution costs, based on the principle of cause and effect instead of the revenue allocation approach.
+The new product costing framework enabled the identification of the selling and distribution costs based on the principle of cause and effect instead of the revenue allocation approach.

 Reach us if you have any concerns regarding cost management accounting issues in your organization.